ankitrajput0096/Admin_Client_SpringBoot_Servers/README.md

 Can scale up clientone and clienttwo services to max instances of 5.
 If you want to scale even higher, then increase the port range in `docker-compose` file.

-Your main Admin server server should be now running on http://localhost:8000
+Your main Admin server should be now running on http://localhost:8000

 ## Built With